|Budget: $50m||Financed by: Universal|

 |Domestic Gross: $21,596,445||Domestic Distributor: Universal|

-Director David Gordon Green had a rough 2011 with his foray into studio comedy filmmaking after his two features flopped, first Your Highness and then the less expensive The Sitter.
-Universal financed this comedy for $49.9 million after tax breaks and Your Highness was the final released greenlit film under the previous reign of ex-chairman Marc Shmuger.
-After a sizable ad spend, the film opened in US theaters to a disappointing $9,360,020 and opened against another silly comedy Arthur, which cannibalized each other’s audience .
-Your Highness placed #6 for the weekend led by the animated Hop and new openers Hanna, Arthur and Soul Surfer.
-Audiences gave the pic a poor C+ cinemascore and Your Highness dropped 57.1% to $4,019,710 in its second frame.
-The film quickly closed with $21,596,445 leaving Universal with about $11.8 million after theaters take their cut of the gross, which would not even cover half of the marketing spend.
-Plenty of comedies don’t travel very well overseas and Your Highness was no different, pulling in $6.4 million and going straight to video in most key markets.
+Director David Gordon Green had a rough 2011 with his foray into studio comedy filmmaking after his two features flopped, first Your Highness and then The Sitter.
+Universal financed this comedy for $50m, though some estimates are higher and after a sizable ad spend, the film opened in US theaters to a disappointing $9,360,020 and opened against another silly comedy Arthur, which cannibalized each other’s audience .
+Audiences gave the film a poor C+ cinemascore and the film dropped 57.1% to $4,019,710 in its second frame.
+The film quickly closed with $21,596,445 which after theaters take their cut of the gross, would not even cover half of the marketing spend.
+Plenty of comedies don’t travel very well overseas and Your Highness was no different, pulling in around $6m and going straight to video in most key markets.
 Universal clearly did not spend much to promote this outside of the US, but the terrible domestic gross left a huge loss for the studio and a blow to Danny McBride as someone who can top-line a big budget film.
-Recorded domestic video sales were $8.5 million (less after resellers take their cut and manufacturing costs) before falling off the charts and its numbers no longer reported.